GStreamer/gstreamer/markdown/design/sparsestreams.md

 ## Introduction

-In 0.8, there was some support for Sparse Streams through the use of FILLER events.
+In 0.8, there was some support for sparse streams through the use of `FILLER` events.
 These were used to mark gaps between buffers so that downstream elements could know not to expect any more data for that gap.

-In 0.10, segment information conveyed through SEGMENT events can be used for the same purpose.
+In 0.10, segment information conveyed through `SEGMENT` events can be used for the same purpose.

-In 1.0, there is a GAP event that works in a similar fashion as the FILLER event in 0.8.
+In 1.0, there is a `GAP` event that works in a similar fashion as the `FILLER` event in 0.8.

 ## Use cases

+### Sub-title streams

-1) Sub-title streams Sub-title information from muxed formats such as Matroska or MPEG consist of irregular buffers spaced far apart compared to the other streams (audio and video).
+Sub-title information from muxed formats such as Matroska or MPEG consist of irregular buffers spaced far apart compared to the other streams (audio and video).
 Since these usually only appear when someone speaks or some other action in the video/audio needs